ekeiobu/ekeiobu.github.io/pages/about-me.md

   hobbies:
     - icon: ✈️
       title: traveling
-      description: I enjoy traveling, visiting new countries and trying new food, learning about the cultura, relating with the people from local place
+      description: I enjoy traveling, visiting new countries and trying new food, learning about the culture, and relating with the people from the local place
     - icon: 🧖‍♀️
       title: relaxing
       description: I love living a soft and gentle life.
 I don't like stress